-Finding and using a particular software application to render a time-lapse sequence is simple, but so was hand sanding a detailed wood carving before I discovered a Dremel.
+Over the years I’ve received a lot of questions about timelapse post production tools and apps… and for good reason, there is a lot out there.
+Finding and using a particular software application is simple, but so was hand sanding a detailed wood carving before I discovered a Dremel.
 Let’s just say knowing what tools exist is a very good thing.

 Help collect all the different software tools for time-lapse photographers and make choosing the right app for getting time-lapse work done even easier.

 I listed prices just because some folks might be searching for free time-lapse applications.
 Keep in mind a majority of paid apps offer free trials to test out before deciding if the investment makes sense for you.
-Discounts for students and folks in any kind of teaching are likely available as well as monthly subscriptions if you need them for a limited amount of time.
-Obviously some of these programs overlap.
+Discounts for students and educators are likely available as well as monthly subscriptions.
+Some of these programs do serve multiple purposes and overlap.

 Standalone Batch RAW Image processors

 Batch editing a collection of RAW images before creating the initial time-lapse sequence.